sirosen/SALVE/README.md

 Features
 --------
- - ```~``` and ```*``` expansion.
  - Plugin framework
- - Variable and attribute definition in manifest blocks to propogate down the block tree
+ - Variable and attribute definition in manifest blocks to propogate down the block tree as defaults
- - Automagical backup recovery given a date
+ - Automatic file backup recovery using dates, generation numbers, and so forth
- - Addition of a mode that refuses to execute unless it can guarantee safety (and make this the default)
- - Track the expected state of the filesys to do more complete safety checking

 Fixes
 -----
+ - ```~``` and ```*``` expansion does not offer useful error messages.
+ - Verification is performed on a rolling basis, rather than once at the start of execution
  - Dir alterations (chown/chmod) are based on walks at generation time, not execution time

 Changelog
 =========
+ * 2.1.0
+    * Added numerous log levels and output controls
+    * Added default attributes, which behave like the old "common" attributes
+    * Increased the context information produced when errors are raised
  * 2.0.0
     * Backups are now stored in a flat dir by hash, resolving some dir/file conflict issues
     * Change to backup logfile timestamp format, more human readable